Five insights from the year with Inverted Triangle CSS.

 5) Setup ITCSS projects quickly with Chisel

-To make ITCSS projects setup easier we’ve created Chisel, a Yeoman generator for scaffolding front-end and WordPress projects.
+To make ITCSS projects setup easier we’ve created Chisel, development framework for creating easy to maintain and fast WordPress websites and front-end templates which supports ITCSS.

 When you setup a project with Chisel, you’ll get a project with ITCSS layers set up in separate folders.
 Chisel supports SCSS and files are compiled using Gulp.
 When you add a file to the particular layer folder, it will be automatically compiled, so you don’t have to import individual files in main.scss.